 Simmered Turkey Enchiladas Recipe

-Here's a different way to serve an economical cut of meat.
-Simmer turkey thighs with tomato sauce, green chiles and seasonings until they're tender and flavorful.
-Then shred the turkey and serve it in tortillas with other fresh fixings. —Stella Schams, Tempe, Arizona
+I discovered a different way to serve economical turkey thighs.
+I simmer them in tomato sauce, green chiles and seasonings until they're tender and flavorful, then serve them in tortillas with our favorite fresh toppings. —Stella Schams, Tempe, Arizona

 - 2 pounds turkey thighs or drumsticks